aviari/wginr/README.md

 from the Lyon Cancer Bioinformatics Facility to manipulate Whole Genomes in R.

-(this includes 'asdog' and 'aspup' scripts for Copy Number Analysis)
+This includes the **asdog** package for Copy Number Analysis of tumour with paired normal WGS data.

 clone as